 \textbf{Box Encoding.} Similar to click encoding, box encoding aims at generating horizontal and vertical representation vectors $\boldsymbol{q}_{h} \in \mathbb{R}^W$ and $\boldsymbol{q}_{v} \in \mathbb{R}^H$ to reflect the property probability distribution in the horizontal and vertical directions given a box prompt $B_0(x_0, y_0, w_0, h_0)$, where $(x_0, y_0)$ is its center coordinates, and $(w_0, h_0)$ is its width and height.
 We assume that the center point $(x_0, y_0)$ has the highest probability of satisfying the input property, and a point with a closer distance would have a higher property probability, which is the same as the click encoding.
 Differently, a box prompt gives the boundary information, which explicitly indicates that the points outside the boundary violate the prompt property.
 Therefore, we revise Eq.~(\ref{sdistance}) as follows:

-As a result, the element ${q}_{h}^{i}$ in $q_{h}$ outside the box would be assigned with zero in Equ.~(\ref{click}).
+As a result, the element ${q}_{h}^{i}$ in $q_{h}$ outside the box boundary would be assigned with zero in Eq.~(\ref{click}).
 Compared to click encoding, box encoding offers precise boundary information, yielding a better prompt representation vector for mask prediction.